corenova/yang-express/README.md

 ## API

-This module contains **all** the methods available inside [Express](http://expressjs.com) and further extends the following additional methods.
+This module contains **all** the methods available inside [Express](http://expressjs.com) instance and further override/extend the following additional methods.

 ### enable (name, opts={})